5 Reasons Telluride is the Coolest Summer Getaway

 Although there are numerous reasons to visit Telluride, the number one is that it’s cool to the core.
 Not that you need them, but here are another five why you should beat the heat in Telluride this summer.

 Fly or Drive: It’s not far

-Telluriders think of Phoenix as close – just a road trip away.
-And just as Telluride residents flock to the Arizona sun and desert to escape mountain snowstorms in May, so too can Phoenicians make the reverse trip in the summer.
 A road trip is as much a part of summer as cold beer and ice cream.
-But this summer, there is another option: direct daily flights on American Airlines from Phoenix to the Telluride/Montrose Regional Airport, a scenic 65 miles from Telluride.
+But this summer, there is the option of flying with direct daily flights from Dallas, Houston, Chicago, Phoenix, and Denver to the Telluride/Montrose Regional Airport, a scenic 65 miles from Telluride.
 Shuttle companies provide regular service to Telluride so there is no need to rent a car as walking and biking are the preferred mode of transport once you arrive.